rstudio/pagedown/README.md

 - Beatriz Milz's CV: https://beatrizmilz.github.io/resume/resume.html

-- `pagedreport` by Thomas Vroylandt and David Keyes, which help using `pagedown` with some templates proposals : https://github.com/rfortherestofus/pagedreport
+- **pagedreport** by Thomas Vroylandt and David Keyes which helps using **pagedown** with some templates proposals: https://github.com/rfortherestofus/pagedreport

 ## Authors and contributors